geoffreylewis/build_a_game_show_app/README.md

 *LinkedIn:* https://www.linkedin.com/in/geoff-lewis-696286a8
 *GitHub:* https://github.com/geoffreylewis

 **Team Treehouse**
-*For providing the HTML and CSS on this project so I could solely focus on the JavaScript.*

 ## Acknowledgements

-...
+I'd like to thank Team Treehouse for providing another great project idea through their "Front End Web Development" techdegree.
+This whole process has been an extremely valuable learning experience for me.

+I'd also like to thank them for providing the HTML and CSS on this project so that I could solely focus on the JavaScript aspect of this since that was the entire point.